tutorial-work/Unity-Multiplayer/README.md

 #### Foundation of a Multiplayer RTS game

 ## Builds
-To play the game, please download the following <strong>.zip</strong> file to your corresponding operating system from <strong>Dropbox</strong>.
+To play the current build of the game, please download the following <strong>.zip</strong> file to your corresponding operating system from <strong>Dropbox</strong>.
 Do not change any of the contents of the folder to run the game.
 - [Mac OS Build Download](https://www.dropbox.com/s/s38w5mp8b4tybsz/macOS.zip?dl=0 "macOS.zip download")
 - [Windows Build Download (tested on Windows 10)](https://www.dropbox.com/s/od03xu0ia6dvqow/Windows.zip?dl=0 "Windows.zip download")